 The e-Tron will take such a journey in its stride, too.
 The driving position is identical to the regular A3, apart from a few buttons and the green-backlit instruments.

 The wheel-mounted shift paddles, no longer necessary for gearchanges, can now be used to select the amount of regenerative braking desired, so you can top up the battery as much as you want or use full power.
 It’s not quite one-pedal driving, but it can reduce the frequency you call upon the brake pedal to all but the most abrupt of stops.

 In EV mode there’s little noise, but the instant torque is great for gaps in traffic.
 It’s a smooth transition when the petrol engine takes over, but the superb refinement (as opposed to silence) is maintained.
 Here the throttle’s responsive, and the A3’s quick, with a 7.6sec 0-62mph claim.

-When it comes to corners, the steering is responsive but lacking feel – no change from any other A3 – while there’s a surprisingly comfy ride, good body control and firm roadholding.
-Even in the wet it still grips well, but the it feels heavier than a regular A3 (it’s 349kg heavier, in fact) under throttle and around corners.
-In isolation it doesn’t feel hefty or overweight though.
+When it comes to corners, the steering is responsive, but lacking feel – no change from any other A3 – while there’s a surprisingly comfy ride, good body control and firm roadholding.
+Even in the wet it still grips well, but it feels heavier than a regular A3 (it’s 349kg heftier, in fact) under throttle and around corners.
+In isolation it doesn’t feel overweight though.